getFairAI/decentralised-inference/README.md

 ├── LICENSE
 └── README.md

-# Rules, Terms, and Conditions of the app
+# Rules, Terms, and Conditions of the App

 ### Terminology: